How to avoid fake breakouts? One of our Elite CurrenSea followers asked me this question earlier in the week and as always I provided a lengthy reply.

 It also provided me inspiration for this article because it’s a problem that many traders face.
 Trading breakouts sounds simple but quickly becomes complex when you trading them in real-time.

-This article provides five key tips how to trade breakout setups with more confidence and success.
+This article provides five key tips on how to trade breakout setups with more confidence and success.
 Let’s start.
 (The video of this article is at the very bottom/end of this post)